oracle-livelabs/goldengate/mysql-ggs/mysql/mysql.md

     The credential appears in the Credentials list.

 ## Task 4: Create the Distribution Path for the Initial Load Extract
+In the **source deployment**, create the Distribution Path to send data to the target.

 1. In the source MySQL OCI GoldenGate deployment console, click **Distribution Service**.